derpinguinboss/Obsidian/Main/Learning/Neuroplasticity.md

+Meaning
+---
-_Almost all things can be retrained and relearned_
+Almost all things can be retrained and relearned